joanparsons/abfabdecoratingblog/_posts/2012-04-14-welcome-post.markdown

 layout: post
 title:  "Welcome - Pull up a chair...."
 date:   2012-04-14 22:03:28
+category: update
-categories: [colour, exterior, fabric, furniture, interior, lighting, staging]
+tags: [colour, exterior, fabric, furniture, interior, lighting, staging]
 ---

 A gorgeous chic upholstered chair, or your fave comfy antique chair that belonged to your granny .....